Documentation Index

 from mlx.api.model_registry import ModelRequest

-# Initialize client (using one of the above settings methods)
+# Initialize the client using one of the methods configured earlier

 client = ModelRegistryAPI(mlxp_endpoint, mlxp_apikey)